E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Applications

-Firstly, the reasoning factor graph is constructed based on the positive subset $\sD^{s+}$ of the overall dataset $\sD^s$, where the label $y$ of those samples equal to `Exact' for both the ESCI \citep{reddy2022ShoppingQueriesDataset} and WANDs dataset \citep{Chen2022WANDSDatasetProduct}, meaning the user interacted with the product given user query in those samples.
-Then, following the E-CARE pipeline described in \S \ref{sec3}, we generate the corresponding reasoning factor graph $\mathcal{G}$ with updates on product-factor connections for all products (c.f. \S~\ref{sec:product_adapter}) and the query adapter $a(\cdot)$.
-We specify the reasoning scope set $\sW$ to be $\{\text{`where\_when'}, \text{`why', \text{`who'}}\}$ and the product feature type set $\sF$ to be $\{\text{`category'}, \text{`style', \text{`usage'}}\}$ during graph generation and adapter training.
+First, the reasoning factor graph is constructed following the procedure described in \S \ref{sec:Construction_of_Reasoning_Factor_Graph} using only the positive subset $\sD^{s+}$ of the overall dataset $\sD^s$, where the labels of samples in the positive subset belong to the `Exact' class.
+We specify the cross reasoning types $\sW$ to be $\{\text{`where\_when'}, \text{`why', \text{`who'}}\}$ and the inherent reasoning types $\sF$ to be $\{\text{`category'}, \text{`style', \text{`usage'}}\}$ during graph generation and adapter training.
+The statistical analysis of the reasoning graph along the construction pipeline is reported in Appendix \ref{appx:Statistical Analysis}.

-During the adapter training procedure, we randomly split the $P^+_{\sS}(q)$ into a train and evaluation set with a ratio of 9 to 1.
-We train the adapter on the train set and select the best ones based on their performance on the evaluation set.
+Second, query and product adapters are trained according to the procedure described in \S \ref{sec:Design of Adapters}.
+During the training of each adapter, we randomly split the corresponding query/product set into training and evaluation sets at a 9:1 ratio.
+We train the adapter on the training set and early stop based on performance on the evaluation set to avoid overfitting.
+The evaluation of the adapter training results is reported in Appendix \ref{Adapter Results Evaluation}.